Skip to content

 Waterwheel

 The water wheel turns more slowly than required to run the line shafting so a set of gear wheels is housed between the wheel and the workshop.
-The largest diameter wheel sits in a pit and its wooden teeth were last replaced in 2004 and are again in need of replacement.
+The largest diameter wheel sits in a pit and its 162 wooden teeth were replaced with hornbeam in 2004.
+By 2014 they were again in need of replacement because the hornbeam had rotted.

-When electricity came to the area in the mid 1950s the waterwheel was no longer needed to power the sawmill machinery and in the mid 1970s and, although the tail race still exists, the leat or head race was filled in some years ago to enlarge Combe Yard.
+When electricity came to the area in the mid-1950s the waterwheel was no longer needed to power the sawmill machinery and in the mid-1970s and, although the tail race still exists, the head race was filled in some years ago to enlarge Combe Yard.
 Visitors must imagine the river Evenlode running beneath the Mill building.

-The waterwheel is now turned by water delivered by pumps.
+The waterwheel is now turned by water delivered to the headrace by a six-inch submersible pump in the river.

 Back To Top